IVCTool/ivctool.github.io/_posts/2021-04-29-welcome-to-ivct.markdown

 ![msg-191-logo](/images/msg-191-logo.jpg)

 Check out the [IVCT Operation][ivct-operation] for instructions to run the IVCTool.
-You can find informations in [IVCT TestSuite Development][ivct-tutorial] to create test cases or you can dive into the [IVCT Framework][ivct-framework] to learn about the core components of the IVCTool.
+You can find information's in [IVCT TestSuite Development][ivct-tutorial] to create test cases or you can dive into the [IVCT Framework][ivct-framework] to learn about the core components of the IVCTool.

 [ivct-operation]: https://github.com/IVCTool/IVCT_Operation